StatisticsNZ/sadj/README.md

 with specifications are outlined in a vignette, `vignette("specifications", package = "sadj")`.

-In this simple example, no adjustement specifications were explicitly provided.
+In this simple example, no adjustment specifications were explicitly provided.
 In actual fact, though, a default specification was provided, and the original call to `X13Series` could have been written in the following equivalent way: